 • I strongly recommend The Pragmatic Programmer (PP) book, by Hunt & Thomas.
 The woodworking metaphor - and a series of excellent Programming Tips - comes from there.

-- Programmer's Editors: Use a single editor well. - Automating Compilation: Use make. - Multi-Directory Programs and Libraries: How to lay out programs in multiple directories, a Makefile per directory.
+- Programmer's Editors: Use a single editor well. - Automating Compilation: Use make. - Multi-Directory Programs and Libraries: How to lay out programs in multiple directories, a Makefile per directory. - Automating Compilation: An alternative tool called CMake.

 Notes: